aryan-garg0729/Image-Captioning-Pytorch/README.md

 | <img src="https://github.com/aryan-garg0729/Image-Captioning-Pytorch/assets/155893692/d5132d1a-70aa-4f69-876f-c6f341767679" width="200" height="200"> | a man is standing on a snowy mountain with a mountain in the background |
 | <img src="https://github.com/aryan-garg0729/Image-Captioning-Pytorch/assets/155893692/25731157-10d9-48e2-b2d3-30decc95e725" width="200" height="200"> | a boy is jumping off of a water fountain |

-Feel free to explore the project and generate captions for your own images!
+Feel free to explore the project and generate captions for your own images [here](https://image-captioning-pytorch.streamlit.app/).

 ## Acknowledgements